ECburx/Idris2GL/docs/source/tutorial/display.rst

 Display
 *******

+You’ve now seen basic types and data types in IdrisGL.
+By putting them together, you can create various complicated pictures.

+If you’re already familiar with gloss, much of follwing chapters will seem very familiar.
+In this chapter, we will look at how to display pictures in an opened window.

 Display a Picture
 =================

 ``display`` function opens a new window and display the given picture.

 .. code-block:: idris
+   :caption: ``display``

    ||| @ window  Display mode.
    ||| @ bgColor Background color.